If you are allergic to azithromycin can you take penicillin

 Consulting with a healthcare provider is crucial if you have concerns about taking penicillin after being allergic to azithromycin.
 A healthcare provider can review your medical history, allergies, and current medications to determine the best course of action.
 They may recommend allergy testing or prescribe alternative antibiotics that are safe for you to take.
 Do not attempt to self-diagnose or self-treat allergies without the guidance of a healthcare professional.

-See also Azithromycin dosage while pregnant
+See also Azithromycin hyperkalemia

 Alternative antibiotics for penicillin allergy